 - Public Records Act 2005 and subsequent amendments

-- NZQA, NZQF Programme Approval and Accreditation Amendment Rules 2021, as amendment to the NZQF Programme Approval and Accreditation Amendment Rules 2013(the Principal Rules).
+- NZQA, NZQF Programme Approval and Accreditation Amendment Rules 2021, an amendment to the NZQF Programme Approval and Accreditation Amendment Rules 2013(the Principal Rules).

-The English language competency level will not be less than NZQA’s minimum requirement for the level of programme of study/qualification.
+- The English language competency level will not be less than NZQA’s minimum requirement for the level of the programme of study/qualification.

 - All English language competency results must be supplied in the original format or as certified copies before an Offer of Place can be made.

 - Evidence of English Language Proficiency must be retained for two (2) years following each enrolment.

 - Previous tertiary study in English: ākonga nō tāwāhi are eligible for enrolment at all levels of the NZQF when they:

 - Have achieved National Achievement Educational Achievement (NCEA) Level 3 and have met New Zealand university entrance requirements; or

 - Can provide clear evidence of completion of qualifications with English as the language of instruction from tertiary education providers from New Zealand, Australia, Canada, the Republic of Ireland, South Africa, the United Kingdom, or the United States of America: